brian-payne2/CSV_Importer/README.md

 ### Use
 1. Navigate your CLI to the directory where this script is cloned.

-2. Configure the script to point to the CSV file desired (line 11)
+2. Run the script, passing in the name of the CSV file

-3. Run the script

 ```
-python CSV_Importer
+python CSV_Importer csv_file_name.csv
 ```

 This will output a dictionary of all values in the configured CSV file that have more than one product_id for each purchase_id.